Terminology: Law suits by customers | suits by employees | contract disputes | payment disputes |

 attorney's fees, and costs.
 In three issues, appellants challenge the legal and factual sufficiency of the

-evidence to support the trial court's judgment.[1]
-All dispositive issues are clearly settled in law.
+evidence to support the trial court's judgment.
+Court of appeals affirms.

 Ton's Remodeling v.
 Tot Hoi Fund d/b/a Fung's Kitchen (Tex.App.- Houston [1st Dist.]
 Jun.
 21, 2007)